 British Virgin Islands BC

-Formation of a British Virgin Islands Business Company (BVI BC)
+Formation of a BVI Business Company (BC)

 A BVI BC is a tax exempted company with a flexible organisational structure and strict confidentiality.
 It is applicable for any international business activity and is commonly used for insurance companies, investment fund structures, or group holding companies.